galaxyproject/training-material/topics/genome-annotation/tutorials/tnseq/tutorial.md

 >
 {: .hands_on}

-The output of Transit is a tabulated file containing the following collumns (you can find more information on [Transit manual page](https://transit.readthedocs.io/en/latest/transit_methods.html)):
+The output of Transit is a tabulated file containing the following columns (you can find more information on [Transit manual page](https://transit.readthedocs.io/en/latest/transit_methods.html)):
 -   Gene ID
 -   Name of the gene
 -   Gene description